Principles of diversity, equality and inclusion in adult social care settings

 • Assuming that knowing the definitions is sufficient without being able to explain how to apply them in real-life scenarios, such as reporting discrimination or supporting a person with protected characteristics.

 • Misconception: 'Safeguarding is only about reporting abuse after it happens.'
-Correction: It includes proactive measures like risk assessments, training, and promoting a culture of safety.
+Correction: Safeguarding also involves proactive measures like promoting dignity, preventing harm through risk assessments, and creating a culture where individuals feel safe to speak up.

 Frequently Asked Questions